-The one who sets foot in Dilijan knows that the next step should be to Haghartsin.
+One who sets foot in Dilijan knows that the next stop should be at Haghartsin Monastery.

-Haghartsin was built in the 10th-13th centuries.
-There are three churches in the complex, domes, refectories, chapels and khachkars.
-By the way, a bronze pot (about 400 kg) that was found in the territory of the monastic complex is now kept in the History Museum of Armenia (the museum is on Republic Square, Yerevan).
-There is an opinion that it was a baptism bowl.
+Haghartsin Monastery was built between 10th-13th centuries.
+There are three churches, domes, refectories, chapels and cross-stones.
+The 400 kg bronze pot found on the territory of the monastic complex is now kept in the History Museum of Armenia in Yerevan.
+It is believed that the pot was used for baptism ceremony.
 And the refectory with its artistic structure is one of the best examples of Armenian architecture.
-Adjacent to it there is other structures that are believed to be a kitchen and a bakehouse.
+There are other adjacent structures believed to be a kitchen and a bakery.

-By the way, the workshop provides only ecologically clean products from Tavush.
-The villagers gather blackberries, raspberries, blueberries and other berries and fruits and give them to the workshop.
-For the first time, the pomegranate preserve in Armenia was prepared in the “Vanki Anush” workshop.
-Therefore, if you come to Haghartsin, do not forget to taste the local multi-taste jams.
+Only ecologically clean products of Tavush Province are used for the masterclasses.
+The villagers gather blackberries, raspberries, blueberries and other locally grown fruits and bring them for the masterclasses.
+For the first time, the pomegranate preserve in Armenia was prepared during the “Vanki Anush” masterclass.
+Therefore, when visiting Haghartsin Monastery, remember to sample local fruit jams.
 You can also buy a few jars and take them with you.
-Do not forget the raspberry jam in particular.
-It’s not only delicious but also healing especially when it comes to flu and cold.
-And if you enjoy a preserve with an herbal tea collected from Armenian mountains, your health is guaranteed.
+The raspberry jam in particular is very tasty.
+Not only it is delicious, but is also used as remedy from flu and cold along with herbal tea collected from the Armenian mountains of Tavush Province.